e-vents/markdowns/TypeScript - Basics.md

 # Introduction
-This is a summary of the features of TypScript and, partly of next-gen JavaScript.
+This is a summary of the features of TypScript and partly of next-gen JavaScript.

 These topics are covered (quick access):
 - [Types](#types)